 Newsletters can have various sections on them.
 Using the newsletter template pictured below, there are 6 sections to help you write and organize your church newsletters.

-- The Title of the Newsletter – On the header you can have your church name and title of the newsletter
+- The Title of the Newsletter – On the header, you can have your church name and the title of the newsletter

 - Top Corner Image – Add an image on the header for an interesting look